aristidebm/sitemgr/README.md

 #### What is sitemgr ?
 sitemgr stands for site manager. sitemgr offers very simple command line boockmark functionalities.
-It offers below features
+It offers the following  features
 + add a site to bookmarking.
 + remove site from bookmarking.
 + update a site.